hellory4n/starry3d/README.md

 - UI through [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear), you don't have to do anything, it's already there
 - Built on [libtrippin](https://github.com/hellory4n/libtrippin) the biggest most massive library of all time
-- Licensed under 0BSD so you can do like anything ever with it

 ## Limitations